Royal Canadian Navy (RCN) 1939-1945, Battle of the Atlantic

 A convoy moving eastward across the Atlantic, ca. November 1942.

 The Germans failed to stop the flow of strategic supplies to Britain.
 This failure resulted in the build-up of troops and supplies needed for the D-Day landings in Normandy.
-The defeat of the U-boat was a necessary in order to pre accumulate Allied troops and supplies in Europe to ensure Germany's defeat.
+The defeat of the U-boat was a necessary in order to build up the number of Allied troops and supplies in Europe to ensure Germany's defeat.

 (Jeff Tripp Photo)